magento/architecture/design-documents/service-isolation/split-extensions.md

 This strategy proposes to expose all new modules via one (currently existing) `composer.json` and came from [this proposal](https://github.com/magento/architecture/issues/88).
 The main idea that extensions will use the same dependency in `composer.json` which will be distributed as metapackage.
 Magento core modules will depend on new modules like `catalog-ui` but not to `catalog` metapackage, such metapackage will be distributed separately.
-Such strategy assumes that existing modules will use the old namespaces but new modules will have the new namespaces.
+Such strategy assumes that existing modules will use the old namespaces but new modules (with new code) will have the new namespaces.

  ```json
 "require": {